vsouza/awesome-ios/README.md

 * [SwiftVideoBackground](https://github.com/dingwilson/SwiftVideoBackground) - Easy to Use UIView subclass for implementating a video background in Swift 3 :large_orange_diamond:
 * [MRArticleViewController](https://github.com/mrigdon/MRArticleViewController) - Easily create UIViewControllers for news articles similar to those in the News app. :large_orange_diamond:
 * [iCheckbox](https://github.com/mancunianetz/iCheckbox) - A checkbox like component for iOS apps. :large_orange_diamond:
+* [LNChevronView](https://github.com/LeoNatan/LNChevronView) - Implementation of a chevron view similar to Apple's as seen in Springboard / Apple Music.

 #### Activity Indicator